statamic-rad-pack/shopify/docs/content/en/frontend/tags.md

 ## Tokens

 Allows you to output your Site URL and Storefront Token to the front end and binds them to the window so you can use them in the JS SDK.
+If you are using a custom storefront url instead of a myshopify.com domain, you can specify that with the `storefront_url` key the `config/shopify.php`.

 #### Usage